- Resort Islands

 Electrical current in Maldives is 230 volts, 50Hz.
 A variety of plugs are in use, including the two-pin flat blade plug and the round three-pin plug.

-Officially, tipping is not encouraged in the Maldives, but if the service is good it is customary to tip waiters and room staff in the resorts, even if a service charge has already been added.
+Tipping is not officially encouraged in the Maldives.
+But it's customary to tip waiters and room staff in the resorts if the service is good, even if a service charge has already been added.

 The Maldives does a lot of trade as everything is imported.
 Business tends to be conducted in a more informal way, with more casual attire in lightweight materials.
 Meetings are usually scheduled for mornings and are typically conducted in English.
 Women, in particular, should dress conservatively.
 Business hours are usually 7.30am to 2.30pm Sunday to Thursday.